TheLocust3/Ti-Nspire-Gameboy-Classic-Emulator/README.md

 ###Trello
 Visit [this Trello page](https://trello.com/b/94w7gvqK/ti-nspire-gb-emulator) to stay up to date with what is happening next with this emulator.
+When you submit an issue on Github it will automatically create a Trello card.

 Main source of documentation [here](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf)
 Other sources are often credited in code